The Last Word

 Similar Cocktails

-A crisp and herbaceous gin-based cocktail featuring Green Chartreuse and a hint of fresh lime.
+A complex and savory stirred cocktail featuring aquavit, Cynar, sherry, and a hint of peach.